-But I keep under my body, and bring it into subjection: lest that by any means, when I have preached to others, I myself should be a castaway [disqualified].
+But I discipline my body and bring it into subjection, lest, when I have preached to others, I myself should become disqualified.
 (I Corinthians 9:27)

 All of us who are Christians need to look again at this verse.
 Notice that the material creation is not waiting for the revealing of the Son of God but of the sons of God.